SteveJustin1963/16.6-tecBRAIN/README.md

 - The project aims to utilize a simplified version of reservoir computing
   - to process complex input signals such as
-    - sound, sight, and touch,
+    - vision, sight, tactile, mind
   - and generate a repeating pattern that can be collected and analyzed by sensors.

 - Various mediums, such as